andreaflether/andreaflether.github.io/_projects/questz.md

     title: ⚙️ Moderation
     description: >
       <ul>
-        <li>• Questz has a complete moderation panel to watch user activity, including Questions, Answers,
+        <li>Questz has a complete moderation panel to watch user activity, including Questions, Answers,
           Reports, Tags and Users.</li>
-        <li>• In the Questions/Answers panel there is also a tool to watch for restricted words and make
+        <li>In the Questions/Answers panel there is also a tool to watch for restricted words and make
           the moderation job easier.</li>
-        <li>• There is a "strike" system too.
+        <li>There is a "strike" system too.
 If a user has 3 strikes, he is automatically banned
           from the website.
 Users receive warning and can, at any time, see how many strikes they have.</li>
       </ul>
   - eight: